Classic Slots

 Bars are probably derived from the appearance of a packet of chewing gum or from the logo of a particular chewing gum company.
 This was back when slot machine makers were trying to convince the legal authorities in the United States that their games weren’t really gambling, or at least not the sort of gambling they wanted to bother too much about regulating.

-Bars usually come in sets, with single bars being the lowest value, with two and then three bars on top of that.
-They are usually relatively high paying symbols.
+Bars usually come in sets, with single bars being the lowest value, followed by two, and then three bars on top of that.
+They are usually relatively high-paying symbols.

-They may be colour coded, presented in any way, and have extra properties.
-You must check the pay table of the game you are playing to be sure you know what’s going on.
+They may be color-coded, presented in any way, or have extra properties.
+You must check the classic slots free pay table of the game you are playing to be sure you know what’s going on.

 Bells

 Bells go back a long way to the Liberty Bell slot.
-This machine, released in 1894 is often credited as the first modern mechanical slot.
-The liberty bell – an almost legendary relic of the American War of Independence – is a patriotic symbol in the states and that’s why it’s there as the top paying symbol in this game.
+This machine, released in 1894, is often credited as the first modern mechanical slot machine.
+The Liberty Bell, an almost legendary relic of the American War of Independence, is a patriotic symbol in the States, and that’s why it’s the top-paying symbol in this game.

-Bells usually pay out decent amounts, and they may be doubled or tripled and otherwise differentiated to give them different prize values.
+Bells usually pay out decent amounts, and they may be doubled, tripled, or otherwise differentiated to give them different prize values in classic slots.

 Diamonds and Gems

-The slots world loves the shiny world of gems.
-There’s an obvious link, with slot games offering big prizes and waving the chance of a lifestyle where you buy your own precious stones at you.
+The slot world loves the shiny world of gems.
+There’s an obvious link, with classic slots online games offering big prizes and waving the chance of a lifestyle where you buy your own precious stones at you.

-Gems in slots world are usually colour coded or doubled or tripled to give different values.
+Gems in the slots world are usually colour coded, doubled, or tripled to give different values.

 7s